Quick Tour of Time Series Forecasting

 Linear regression of COVID deaths on lagged cases

-# Getting the predictions for the test set
+# Getting h-step ahead predictions for the test set

 MAE MASE